 Sleep patterns and exercise

 Sleep can be broken down into 5 stages.
 It takes us between 5 & 10 mins for the mind and body to relax and be ready for Stage one.
 Stage one lasts between 10 secs & 10 mins.
-Our breathing is shallow and our muscles will rapidly relax. (sometimes we feel a sense of falling which results in a physical reflex)
+Our breathing is shallow and our muscles will rapidly relax. (sometimes we feel a sense of falling which results in a physical reflex).
+If snoring is keeping you up at night check out these anti snoring mouth piece reviews.

 Stage 2 lasts between 10 & 20 mins.
 This marks the beginning of actual sleep and we are blind and deaf to external stimuli.
 Stages 3 & 4 are the deepest part of sleep – closest to hibernation.
 It is during this stage that our recovery processes peak.
 Metabolic activity decreases and the hormonal system increases the release of growth hormone.
 After 30 – 40 mins of stage 4 we return to stage 3 then 2.
 From here we move into rapid eye movement (REM) sleep.